Usukan Wrecks, Wreck Diving from Kota Kinabalu, Sabah, Borneo

 Fancy a scuba diving adventure?
 Then go Wreck Diving from Kota Kinabalu with Borneo Dream - Your only quality choice for wreck diving in Kota Kinabalu.
 Go on a scuba diving trip, or diving trips, to the three, large Usukan Bay World War II Japanese wrecks.
 Wreck diving on the ‘Usukan Wreck’, ‘Upside-down Wreck’ and the ‘Rice Bowl Wreck’ is an awesome scuba diving experience.

 All of the wrecks lay in 26m – 40m of water and can have small to medium strong currents present, making them a wreck scuba diving adventure for experienced leisure divers (minimum PADI Advanced Open Water Diver) and technical divers.
 You can find a brief description of each wreck dive below.
+At Borneo Dream we have been diving these wrecks and other deep dive sites for many years and have full technical backup allowing us to operate incident free.

 As mentioned above we have a minimum qualification level for these dives and all dives are No-Decompression.
 If your dive operator is taking you on Decompression Dives when you are not certified and you are NOT under instruction from a Technically Qualified Instructor you are not insured and the Dive Operator is being reckless and stupid.